 September through May, Wednesday mornings from 9:30-11:00 am in Mears 1

 Join with a community of believers as we look into the impact women had on pivotal Bible stories.
 Andrea Knox, second generation Sunday school teacher at FPCH, welcomes all to the Wed. morning Women’s Bible Study.

-Email Jourdan to subscribe to the monthly email reminder, email@example.com.
+Email Jourdan to subscribe to the women’s ministry events email, email@example.com

 1st and 3rd Wednesday of each month between Sept and May, from 9:30-12:00, in the Cellar

 What is Moms Connect?
 We are a casual group of mothers who come together to learn from speakers and one another.
 We support each other through challenges and joys of parenting.
 Our children range in age from newborns through young school-age children.